 All volunteers have a 2-hour orientation prior to starting.
 Tutors need an additional 7-8 hours of training.
 Some opportunities include Job Coaching, 1 to 1 tutoring and computer training.

-Project PLASE serves approximately 450 individuals in their Transitional and Permanent Housing programs each year and thousands over the past 36 years.
+Project PLASE serves approximately 450 individuals in their Transitional and Permanent Housing programs each year and thousands over the past 37 years.
 They bring hope, restore dignity and end the cycle of homelessness for clients and their families.
 They also provide essential housing and support services to homeless citizens.
-Student volunteer opportunities might entail simply spending time with their clients.
+Student volunteer opportunities would entail teaching workshops to the residents, coordinating activities, or generally helping to staff events for the clients.
 Project PLASE tries to match skills and interests with the available work.
-Paying visits, playing games, and bringing food would also all be special treats for the individuals served by Project PLASE.

 2800 Kirk Avenue Baltimore, MD 21218